 The COVID-19 pandemic forced population shifts like never before.
 People moved seemingly en masse out of urban areas, relocating sometimes across the country or even outside of the United States.
 Now, metro centers like New York City and Miami are seeing sky-high housing demand and budget-breaking rental prices as populations return to pre-pandemic routines.

-The 2020 Census is already too out-of-date to understand where people have moved and the metros they may return to.
+The latest Census data is already too out-of-date to understand where people have moved and the metros they may return to.
 Businesses and property developers can benefit from dynamic data highlighting monthly changes in migration.

-Which U.S. states saw the greatest inflow of out-of-state moves between January 2nd and March 12th, 2022?
+Which U.S. states saw the greatest inflow of out-of-state moves in 2022?

 Florida is 2022's Number 1 Destination State with nearly 148,000 moves into the state.